KCreate/charly-vm/Readme.md

   // resume different threads of execution const n = new Sync.Notifier()

-  // Invoking the notify method will resume any waiting threads defer(->n.notify_one(), duration)
+  // notify_one will resume one waiting thread defer(->n.notify_one(), duration)

-  // Waits until some other thread calls the notify method n.wait()
+  // Wait until we are notified to resume n.wait()
 }